dotnet/docs/docs/core/tools/dotnet-install-script.md

 ## Name

-`dotnet-install.ps1` | `dotnet-install.sh` - Script used to install the .NET Core Command-line Interface (CLI) tools and the shared runtime.
+`dotnet-install.ps1` | `dotnet-install.sh` - Script used to install the .NET Core CLI tools and the shared runtime.

 ## Synopsis